Slideshow image

 Problem #1

-Recently, Faith Today reported that “since 1996 there’s been a dramatic decline in regular Bible reading (from 28% reading at least weekly to just 11%) ... .
-Specifically, only 5% of Canadians report reading the Bible daily, just 14% at least once a month, and weekly Bible reading is down by 60%.”[2]
+Recently, Faith Today reported that “since 1996 there has been a dramatic decline in regular Bible reading (from 28% reading at least weekly to just 11%) ... .
+Specifically, only 5% of Canadians report reading the Bible daily, just 14% at least once a month, and weekly Bible reading is down by 60%.”
+[2]

 Similar statistics prevail in the United States, Australia-New Zealand, and Europe.